zxzixuanwang/telegraf/plugins/inputs/syslog/README.md

 ## Troubleshooting

+You can send debugging messages directly to the input plugin using netcat:

 ```sh
 # TCP with octet framing
 echo "57 <13>1 2018-10-01T12:00:00.0Z example.org root - - - test" | nc 127.0.0.1 6514